SkyYunyun/SubDiv/README.md

 # SubDiv
-A pipeline for subgenome dividing
+A pipeline for subgenome dividing within polyploid genomes

 # Purpose
 SubDiv pipeline is used for subgenome division within polyploid genomes